• Skip to main content

 Temperature for Doneness and Safety

-The USDA says to cook beef roasts to a minimum internal temperature of 145 °F as measured with a food thermometer before removing from the oven.
+The USDA says to cook beef roasts to a minimum internal temperature of 145 °F as measured with a food thermometer, before removing them from the oven.
 For safety and quality, allow the meat to rest for a while, for about 10-15 minutes before slicing.
 For reasons of personal preference, you may choose to cook meat at higher temperatures.
 The easiest way to check a roast for doneness is to use an instant-read thermometer like this one.
-You won't be able to determine if a roast that's pink in the center has reached a safe temperature of 145 °F without a food thermometer.
+You won’t be able to determine if a roast that’s pink in the center has reached a safe temperature of 145 °F without a food thermometer.

 What can you use if you don't have a Dutch oven?

-What sauces that go well with this Roast?
+What sauces go well with this Roast?

 How to Make a Red Wine Au Jus